 Analysis: Who is Mohammad bin Salman and why is his appointment so significant?Becca Noy explains why King Salman’s decision to name his 31-year-old son his heir is making so much noise throughout the world.
 Among other things, she states that Mohammad bin Salman is considerably younger than any other heir in history and thus has the potential to rule and shape the Kingdom for decades.

-Breaking news came out of Saudi Arabia this morning, making headlines in all news outlets around the world.
-In an unprecedented, but somewhat expected by experts, move, King Salman ousted Crown Prince Mohammed bin Nayef, stripping him of his influential position as interior minister.
+Breaking news came out of Saudi Arabia this morning, making headlines in news outlets around the world.
+In an unprecedented, but somewhat expected by experts, move, King Salman ousted Saudi Interior Minister Mohammed bin Nayef, stripping him of his title of crown prince.
 In his place, the frail king named his son, Mohammad bin Salman.

 This development is seen as groundbreaking in the Saudi ruling family dynamic for several reasons.
 But, first, who is Mohammad bin Salman?